asynts/writer/Notes/0008_too-inefficent-for-large-files.md

     That was extremely easy to implement and drastically improved the performance again.
     This is likely the last simple optimization that is possible.

+-   I added a font cache to avoid creating `QFont` and `QFontMetricsF` objects all the time, but this didn't do much.
+    It was still an improvement so I am keeping it, but this was underwhelming.